Accessibility information

 Bathroom

-- Stalls and urinals available around the lagoon and in the changing rooms
+- Gendered stalls and urinals available around the lagoon and in the changing rooms

 Others